• Skip to primary navigation

 Form the dough and let it rise

 Step 4: Shape the kneaded dough into a ball.
-Transfer the ball of dough to a greased bowl and cover it with plastic wrap.
-Let the dough rise in a warm place for an hour and a half.
+Transfer the ball of dough to a greased bowl and cover it with plastic wrap or a kitchen towel.
+Let the dough rise in a warm place (like an oven set to 170 degrees) for an hour and a half.

 portioned roll on a kitchen scale (left), set of hands forming the dough into rolls (right).

 Step 5: Remove the dough from the oven.
-The dough should be almost doubled in volume.
-Remove the plastic wrap and punch the dough down to release the air.
+The dough should have roughly doubled in volume.
+Remove the plastic wrap/kitchen towel and punch the dough down to release the air.
 Divide the dough in half and shape each half into a ball.

 Making rolls: Leave the dough in the bowl to keep it covered so it doesn’t dry out.
-Portion the rolls and place on a kitchen scale one by one.
-Each roll should weigh 2.5 ounces.
-Shape each roll into a tight ball by cupping your hands and turning against a flat surface.
+Portion the rolls into equal pieces, placing them on a kitchen scale if you have one.
+Each roll should weigh 2.5 ounces (or look about the same size as the others).

 portioned rolls of dough in a 10-inch ceramic baking pan (left), unbaked rolls that have risen and been brushed with egg wash in the same baking pan (right).

-Step 7: Pre-heat your oven to 375°F (make sure the oven is empty, don’t heat the oven while the dough is rising in it).
+Step 7: Pre-heat your oven to 375°F (make sure the oven is empty, you don’t want to pre-heat the oven while the dough is rising in it).
 Make the egg-wash by mixing 1 whole egg with 2 teaspoons of water.
 Gently brush the egg wash over the rolls using a pastry brush.

 baked loaf of Portuguese sweet bread in a round baking pan (left), baked rolls in a ceramic baking dish on the right.

 Step 8: Bake the sweet bread at 375°F for 25 minutes.
 Use your oven light to watch the color of the bread closely.
 Check the color around the 15-20 minute mark.
-If it’s starting to look dark, place a sheet of foil over the bread and let it continue to bake for the remaining 10-15 minutes.
+If it’s starting to look too dark, place a sheet of foil over the bread and continue baking for the remaining 10-15 minutes.

 sliced loaf of Portuguese sweet bread (left), sliced buttered rolls in a metal pan with a blue cloth napkin (right).